Comments lead to bonus increase for Ayden workers

 The Ayden Board of Commissioners voted to increase a planned bonus for employees after a resident spoke at a meeting to praise them for a job well done.

 The Nov.
-8 meeting opened with public comments from Gwen Turnage, who expressed her gratitude for the public works and utilities employees who she said have done an outstanding job through the COVID-19 pandemic.
+8 meeting opened with public comments from Gwen Turnage, who expressed gratitude for public works and utilities employees who she said have done an outstanding job through the COVID-19 pandemic.

 “When others got the opportunity to work from home, they still came to pick up our trash, came to our doors ... they are excellent.
 I really appreciate them,” she said.